-Note that even though you reference a Bootstrap js script, Bootstrap's popovers require you to initialize them using the above code as well - they aren't turned on by default.
+By the way, Bootstrap's popovers require you to initialize them using the above code -- they aren't turned on by default.

 View the source code of the Tooltip Demo (page 0) for the full comments.

 6. Create easy links to embed the help in your help site